Here’s What You’re Going to Learn in This Guide:

 Spinning the Web: Designing a Site for Inbound Marketing Success

 Web design is a fine art.
 You want your site to present information to visitors, be visually appealing and functional.
 There should be numerous opportunities for engagement and CTAs requesting that visitors contact you or sign up for an email list, but you don’t want to annoy them or ask one too many times–that will just send them hurrying to your competition’s site.
 It is a tricky balance, to be sure.

 So, when designing a website for inbound marketing success, there are a few key tricks and tips to keep in mind.

 Keep aesthetics in mind.

-You want a website that is bright, easy on the eyes and menus that are easy to read and navigate.
+You want a website that is bright, easy on the eyes, and menus that are easy to read and navigate.
 That means that you don’t want something that is pure black text on a white background.
-A great way to integrate some character into your website is via illustrations and infographics.
+A great way to integrate some characters into your website is via illustrations and infographics.
 Use bold typography and catchy wording.
-Trade in flashy or cliched styles for something that advances your branding.
+Trade-in flashy or cliched styles for something that advances your branding.
 Make sure your logo is displayed prominently, but that it stylistically blends well with the rest of the site.
 The saying, “You eat with your eyes first,” is equally true of websites.
-If you have clashing colors, poor font choices or a cluttered landing page, you will be far more likely to lose a lead than if you have an attractive site.
+If you have clashing colors, poor font choices, or a cluttered landing page, you will be far more likely to lose a lead than if you have an attractive site.

 Build a funnel